mattriley/node-module-indexgen/README-TEMPLATE.md

 # module-indexgen

-Do a barrel roll!
 Generates barrel (index.js) files that rollup exports for each module in a directory and re-exports them as a single module.

 ![Do a barrel roll!](https://media.giphy.com/media/ZQMVKzoTLdNBu/giphy.gif)